 A cottage pie has a layer of meat and vegetables and a layer of potatoes.
 It's then oven baked to golden perfection.

-Enjoy this easy cottage pie as a full meal paired with these other recipes:
+Enjoy this easy shepherds pie as a full meal paired with these other recipes:

-- Side: Roasted Brussels Sprouts– This classic side dish pairs well with a cottage pie or shepherd's pie.
+- Side: Roasted Brussels Sprouts– This classic side dish pairs well with this.

 - Bread: Parmesan Garlic Bread – This is good with everything.
 We usually make it with a store bought french bread but you can also make your own.